karaxuna/jxcore-tutorial-babel/README.md

 babel-node index.js
 ```

 That's it, you have JXcore code running with full es6 support.
+See [babeljs page](https://babeljs.io/docs/learn-es2015/) to explore all features.